What Dreams May Come (film): Reception

-The film was the second highest-grossing film at the U.S. box office in its opening week and went on to gross $55 million in the United States and Canada, while grossing a further $20 million internationally for a worldwide total of $75 million.
+The film was the second-highest-grossing film at the US box office in its opening weekend behind Antz, and went on to gross $55 million in the United States and Canada, with a further $20 million internationally, for a worldwide total of $75 million.

-Upon its initial release, critical reception for What Dreams May Come was mixed.
-On Rotten Tomatoes, the film has an approval rating of 53%, based on 68 reviews, with an average score of 5.70/10.
+On its initial release, critical reception for What Dreams May Come was mixed.
+On Rotten Tomatoes, the film has an approval rating of 52%, based on 69 reviews, with an average score of 5.70/10.
 The site's critical consensus reads, "An insubstantial plot overshadows the beautiful, surreal scenery."
 On Metacritic, the film has a weighted average score of 44 out of 100, based on reviews from 25 critics, indicating "mixed or average reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B" on a scale of A+ to F.

 Roger Ebert of the Chicago Sun-Times awarded the film three and a half stars out of four, remarking:

 James Berardinelli of ReelViews gave What Dreams May Come three stars out of four, saying:

 Owen Gleiberman of Entertainment Weekly gave the film a C+, writing, "There's a central contradiction in a fairy tale like this one: the film may preach to the audience about matters of the spirit, but its bejeweled special-effects vision of the afterlife can't help but come off as aggressively literal-minded."

 Leonard Maltin, in his annual publication TV Movies, gave the film a "BOMB" rating, describing it as being "off-putting gobbledygook".

-In an interview regarding adaptations of his work, Richard Matheson stated that "I will not comment on What Dreams May Come except to say that a major producer in Hollywood said to me, 'They should have shot your book.'
+In an interview regarding adaptations of his work, Richard Matheson stated, "I will not comment on What Dreams May Come except to say that a major producer in Hollywood said to me, 'They should have shot your book.'
 Amen.
 I must add that the producer, Stephen Simon, tried to get my script filmed for many years so I can't fault him for finally having to go the route he did in order to get the film made."